microbiomedata/metaMS/docs/lcms_metabolomics/index.rst

 Database
 ~~~~~~~~

 -  A local copy of a msp database.
-The workflow uses a subset of databases available through GNPS (https://gnps-external.ucsd.edu/gnpslibrary) that
+The workflow uses a subset of databases available through GNPS2 (https://library.gnps2.org/) that
 has been filtered to include only compounds with high quality metadata and with high resolution MS2 spectra.
 The curated database can be downloaded `here <https://nmdcdemo.emsl.pnnl.gov/metabolomics/databases/20250407_gnps_curated.msp>`_.